About The Winnipeg Humane Society

 Q: Do the animals in adoption have a time limit?

 A: Once an animal reaches our adoption area, they remain there until they find a home – this can be days, weeks or months.
 We may move the animal to foster care if they need a break from shelter life.
-An adopted animal will only be euthanized if a severe behaviour or medical issue develops.
+An adoptable animal will only be euthanized if a behaviour or medical issue develops.

 Q: What is your process for admitting animals?